The WFMT Radio Network

 A leader among international opera companies for nine decades, San Francisco Opera was founded by Gaetano Merola (1881–1953) and incorporated in 1923.
-The Company's first performance took place on September 26, 1923 in the City's Civic Auditorium.
+The Company's first performance took place on September 26, 1923 in the City's Civic Auditorium (La Bohème, with Queena Mario and Giovanni Martinelli, conducted by Merola).
 Originally presented over two weeks, San Francisco Opera's season now contains approximately 75 performances of ten operas between September and July.